TezBaydu/Milestone-Project-1-Band/README.md

 - To give users a visual experience of what the bands music is portraying.
     * 80's & 90's style punk rock with shades of colour to help represent funk, groove and reggae.

-- Easy navigation to musical tracks and contacts page
+- Easy navigation to musical tracks, events and contact page

 - To be fully responsive to all screens and sizes